Best things to do in Dallas

 What is it?
 Not only is it an absolute must-visit spot for all food-fans, but celebrity chef Dean Fearing's eponymous restaurant is a sophisticated affair set within the stylish Ritz-Carlton Hotel.

 Why go?
 Forget fast food and mediocre delis.
 Instead, treat yourself to some fine dining with the “Father of Southwestern Cuisine.”
 The larger-than-life chef specializes in hearty traditional food with a twist, so expect unusual (but delicious) flavor pairings.
 Highlights include maple-black peppercorn buffalo tenderloin, wood-grilled antelope sirloin and chicken-fried Maine lobster.
-Loosen your belt and prepare for a serious treat.

 Why go?
 Get to know Dallas the traditional way—from horseback—at Texas Horse Park.
 Channel your inner cowboy or girl amid ancient trees, freshwater springs and a large Native American archaeological site, while you ride along the Trinity River as the sparkling modern skyline of downtown Dallas glimmers on the horizon.